vadimrahmanov/1150187-barbershop-27/README.md

 # Barbershop "Borodinski"

 My study project, which I used on my first HTML, CSS course to practice after lessons.
-I made this website from template using Photoshop.
+I made this website from a template using Photoshop.
 #### The HTML markup is semantic.
 This is absolutely static website, which has good accessibility.
 ## Technologies